What Are My Legal Options In California After The Neighbor’s Dog Bit Or Injured Me?

 Learn More by Consulting with an Oakland Dog Bite and Dog Injury Attorney

 An overview about liability in dog bite or dog injury claims is useful, but it is no replacement for retaining skilled legal counsel to assist with your case.
-Our lawyers at Venardi Zurada, LLP are dedicated to helping victims pursue those responsible for causing your injuries, so please contact our offices in Oakland, Walnut Creek, or Redding, CA today.
+Our lawyers at Venardi Zurada, LLP are dedicated to helping victims pursue those responsible for causing your injuries, so please contact our offices in Oakland or Walnut Creek, CA today.
 We can set up a complimentary consultation to review your circumstances and advise you on your rights.